-In May 2014, the FASB created ASC Topic 606, Revenue from Contracts with Customers.
+In May 2014, the FASB issued ASU, Revenue from Contracts with Customers.
+(Topic 606).
 ASC Topic 606 supersedes the revenue recognition requirements under ASC Topic 605, Revenue Recognition, and most industry-specific guidance throughout the Industry Topics of the ASC.
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which an entity expects to be entitled in exchange for those goods or services.
 Under the new guidance, an entity is required to perform the following five steps: (1) identify the contract(s) with a customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to the performance obligations in the contract; and (5) recognize revenue when (or as) the entity satisfies a performance obligation.
 The new guidance will significantly enhance comparability of revenue recognition practices across entities, industries, jurisdictions and capital markets.
 Additionally, the guidance requires improved disclosures as to the nature, amount, timing and uncertainty of revenue that is recognized.
 The guidance was effective for the annual reporting period beginning after December 15, 2016, including interim periods within that reporting period.
 Early adoption is not permitted.
 On July 9, 2015, the FASB deferred the effective date by one year to annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period.
-Entities can still adopt the amendments as of the original effective date.
-We are currently evaluating the impact the adoption of this new accounting standard will have on our Consolidated Financial Statements.
+We plan to adopt the provisions of this ASU for our fiscal year beginning January 1, 2018 and are currently evaluating the impact the adoption of this new accounting standard will have on our Consolidated Financial Statements.